outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - substitute simplicity-filtering rules to identify complexity rather than using complexity identification rules
                 - substitute similarity-filtering rules (what something is) to identify similarity than difference identification rules (what something is not)
             - optimized variable structure:
-              - maximized intersection of independent (or similarly bi-directional causative) variables (intersection of highest function count and highest simplicity)
+              - maximized intersection of independent (or similarly bi-directional/mutually causative) variables (intersection of highest function count and highest simplicity)
               - maximized alignment of dependent/related variables (aligning memorizability & simplicity)

           - maximized features: use highest-variation interface as input to generate temporary/editable config (app configuring which implementation to apply, which custom functions to use, which hardware to combine when ordering/updating)
             - variables: config input (voice, button), variable variation, config adaptability, config source (custom user-defined function, open source/multi-vendor libraries)

+        - how to generate optimized mathematized implementations for intents
+          - apply structural definitions of components (rules, variables, intents, concepts)
+          - find interface where these structural definitions of components can be depicted according to their variation & interactions
+            - interface where variable structures (constant, sequence, input) and function structures (interactions/alignments) can be found & connected as needed

     - add to internet optimizations: add local data backup centers to cache copies of critical data just like backup electricity generators to methods of recovering or rebuilding crashed systems with alternate data sources